gustavofariaa/gustavofariaa/README.md

 # Hi, I'm Gustavo 👋🏻👨🏻‍💻

-Mobile Developer, focused on Android with Kotlin and Java.
+Mobile developer, focused on Android with Kotlin and Java.
 Also an enthusiast in Frontend, a lover of design and with a great passion for UI/UX.